Waino/dockerdo/README.rst

 ^^^^^^^^^^^^^^^

 * Add or overwrite an environment variable in the session environment.
-* Even though this command can be used after starting the container, if you need to add a large number of variables, it is recommended to run `dockerdo export` before `dockerdo run`.
+* Note that all the variables must be passed on the command line in each ssh command: don't use this for large number of variables, or large values.
+Never pass secrets this way.

 dockerdo exec (alias dodo)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Executes a command in the running container.
 * The working directory is deduced from the current working directory on the local host.
   E.g. if you ran `dockerdo init` in `/home/user/project`, and are now in `/home/user/container/opt/mysoftware`, the working directory on the container is `/opt/mysoftware`.
 * Note that you can pipe text in and out of the command, and the piping happens on the local host.